 - tight hats

 People who regularly wear helmets for work or sports are more likely to develop compression headaches.
-For example, a study involving Danish service members found that up to 30 percent of participants said they got headaches from wearing a military helmet.
+For example, a study involving Danish service members found that up to of participants said they got headaches from wearing a military helmet.

 Others who might be more prone to compression headaches include:

 - police officers